Shairam/ballerina-sp-tracing/README.md

 - Create the above directories in your local machine, along with the empty `.bal` files.

-- You have to add the following lines in your [ballerina.conf](https://github.com/Shairam/Ballerina-Honeycomb/blob/master/ballerina.conf) to send the service traces to Honeycomb in Zipkin format using Opentracing.
+- You have to add the following lines in your [ballerina.conf](https://github.com/Shairam/ballerina-sp-tracing/blob/master/ballerina.conf).

 ```ballerina
 [b7a.observability.tracing]